clemsos/writings/_quora/2018-08-26-What-hard-lessons-have-you-learned-from-Chinese-language.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What hard lessons have you learned from Chinese language? - Quora
+    What hard lessons have you learned from
+    Chinese language? - Quora
 ---